laurenchen0631/English-Learning/articles/201908/20190803/How Our Work Week Shrank.md

 	- requisite
 		> 必要的 |Made necessary by particular circumstances or regulations.| the application will not be processed until the requisite fee is paid
 		> 必要之物 |A thing that is necessary for the achievement of a specified end.| she believed privacy to be a requisite for a peaceful life
-	- darn wel 無疑地 == without doubt or question
+	- darn well 無疑地 == without doubt or question
 The Summer Fridays phenomenon purportedly began when Mad Men-era advertising executives collectively decided that jetting off to their weekend homes a few hours earlier was more fun than doing actual work.
 	* purport
 		> 貌似 |Appear to be or do something, especially falsely.| she is not the person she purports to be